- New Inn Hall Street

 Results and outcomes

 In November 2014, Church Council agreed to implement the project in four Phases.
 Phase One (the installation of a stair lift) was completed in February 2015.
 Phase Two (the major extension to the Main Hall including new Kitchen, new Upper Meeting room and refurbished Hall) completed in August 2016.
 Phase Three (refurbishment of the John Wesley Room and associated kitchen) was completed in December 2016.
-We then hope, subject to funding being available, to continue with the remaining phases during 2017, on completion of Phase Three.
+We then hope, subject to funding being available, to continue with the remaining phases during 2018/2019.

 Partnership with Christian Aid.